*This post was updated October 22nd, 2018.

 3. Something that shows you respect her hustle

 One good way (besides, of course, simply saying, “I really respect how hard you work”) is to give her a gift she can use while networking or at the office.
-A brass business card case isn’t just a handsome choice: unlike a leather sleeve, the hard case keeps cards crisp.
-Satin finish brass business card holder, $43 at Kaufmann Mercantile.
+A business card case isn’t just a handsome choice: it helps keeps cards crisp.
+Dusty rose velvet business card holder, $7 at Poppin.

 4. An on-trend candle